KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/prose-formatting-reference.md

 - technical syntactic content (markdown samples, structural reference fragments),
 - verbatim text where formatting must be preserved exactly.

-Code blocks are not used for general prose emphasis.
+Code blocks do not appear for general prose emphasis.
 Prose emphasis belongs to bold, italics, and block-quote formatting.

 ---

 # Cross-Reference Conventions

-Canonical cross-references use established document abbreviations as shorthand and full titles in italics when introducing or specifying.
+Canonical cross-references follow established document abbreviations as shorthand and full titles in italics when introducing or specifying.

 Canonical abbreviations: